-Your Mission: Sample, grow, and investigate the microorganisms around us.
-Microbiologists have found that microbes can live just about everywhere, even on us!
-We have trillions of microbes inside and outside of our bodies.
-Run …
+Your Mission: Sample, grow, and investigate the micro-organisms around us and research their relationship with many of the products we use every day.
+Microbiologists have found that microbes can live just about everywhere, even on …

 Your Mission: Investigate healthy food choices and Calorie needs for life on earth vs. life in space Astronauts living on the International Space Station need balanced meals to meet their energy and health needs while …